mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 | Key                 | [Uint](#user-content-attrtype-uint )  | Value of the Streaming ACN value.                                 |
 | Value               | [Uint](#user-content-attrtype-uint )  | Value of the DMX value.                                           |

-By default it is assumed, that all the values are mapped 1:1, so only when you differ from that you can add a custom map
+By default it is assumed, that all the values are mapped 1:1, so only when you differ from that you can add a custom map.

 ### Posi Stage Net Section